 - No Right to Automatic Bond While Awaiting a Violation Hearing.

 - No Right Against Self-Incrimination.

-- A Substantive Violation is an arrest for a new criminal offense while under Court Ordered Supervision.
-Being charged with a new crime can greatly impact the severity of the case (especially if under Felony Supervision) because this will cause an individual to "score higher" under the Criminal Guild Lines and possibly incurring a mandatory prison sentence.
+A Substantive Violation is an arrest for a new criminal offense while under Court Ordered Supervision.
+Being charged with a new crime can greatly impact the severity of the case (especially if under Felony Supervision) because this will cause an individual "score higher" under the Criminal Guild lines and possibly incurring a mandatory prison sentence.

 The Law Offices of Dave L. Simmons, P.A.

 "Defending Your Violation of Probation Charge in Court"

 If you have been charged with a Violation of Probation, contact a skilled Broward Violation of Probation Lawyer.
 It is the goal of the Law Office of Dave L. Simmons, P.A. to have your warrant dismissed or your probation reinstated by utilizing every defense strategy available including:

 Standard of Proof: The Court can revoke probation or community control only upon the State proving by the greater weight of the evidence that the Defendant willfully and substantially violated any condition of probation.
 Florida provides that a revocation of probation is appropriate only when the Defendant violates " in a material respect" the conditions of probation.
 The Court "has broad discretion to determine whether a willful and substantial violation of probation has been proven by the greater weight of the evidence.
 A skilled and experienced criminal defense lawyer will look for weakness in the State case with respect to this Standard of Proof in an effort to have the warrant dismissed or the probation reinstated.